microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 The schema for a map node cannot specify particular key names, nor can it specify a maximum or minimum number of key-value pairs.

-For information about creating the schema for a map node, see see [Map schema](#map-schema).
+For information about creating the schema for a map node, see [Map schema](#map-schema).
 For information about adding a map node to the the `SharedTree` and about reading and writing to a map node, see [Map node APIs](#map-node-apis).

 #### List nodes

-A list node is an indexed sequence of values like a JavaScript array.
-There must be at least one child value.
+A list node is an indexed sequence of zero or more values like a JavaScript array.
 In principle, values can be any of the node types, but the schema that your code defines will specify what subset of those types can be the values of any given list item.

 For information about creating the schema for a list node, see [List schema](#list-schema). or information about adding a list node to the the `SharedTree` and about reading and writing to a list node, see [List node APIs](#list-node-apis).